Stone of Tears

 Stone Of Tears is the second book in Terry Goodkind's epic fantasy series The Sword of Truth.
+It was published in 1996 by Tor Books and preceded by the Wizard's First Rule.

 Plot summary

 After the death of Darken Rahl and planning his wedding to Kahlan, Richard is afflicted by a series of painful headaches.
 He also learns from Shota that he is the bastard son of Darken Rahl and the grandson of Zeddicus Zu'l Zorander.

 Richard gets a visit from three Sisters of the Light, who inform him that his headaches are caused by the awakening of the gift within him and are fatal and unstoppable, unless he receives magical training.
 The Sisters tell him that he must go with them and wear a Rada'Han, a magical collar, in order to control his headaches and the gift.
 They also explain that they will offer him their help three times, and, if he refuses each time, they will not be able to help him ever again.
 Richard refuses twice, and each time a Sister commits suicide.

 Seeking guidance on how to repair the veil, Richard and Kahlan request another "gathering"; this involves turning to the "ancestors' spirits" for help.
 But instead of being able to speak to the spirits, Richard and Kahlan are sent down to the underworld and are placed face-to-face with Darken Rahl.
 Rahl touches Richard with the Keeper's mark, making him unconscious and lets Kahlan know that Richard is only minutes away from death.

 As Kahlan desperately tries to save Richard, a glowing spirit emerges, Denna, who tells Kahlan that she has to force Richard into wearing the collar; if he does not, the headaches will kill him and everything will be lost.
 Denna then takes Richard's mark, and is sent down to the underworld and the Keeper.
 As the third and final Sister returns, Kahlan tells Richard that he has to put on the collar.
 When he tries to explain his reluctance, Kahlan makes him believe that the only way to prove his love for her is to wear it.
 Richard reluctantly agrees to wear the collar and the sister reveals to them that the third reason for wearing the collar is to inflict pain on the wearer.
 He leaves, telling her merely to find Zedd.
 Devastated, Richard submits to the remaining Sister, and leaves with her to go to the Palace of Prophets.